 Cultural Sector Recovery Grants for Organizations

-This grant program has closed.
+This one-time-only grant program has closed.
 Notifications to applicants will be made in late January 2023.

 Mass Cultural Council’s Cultural Sector Recovery Grants for Organizations offers unrestricted grants ranging from $5,000-$75,000 to Massachusetts cultural organizations, collectives, and businesses negatively impacted by the COVID-19 pandemic.

 This site uses Google Translate to offer online translation.
 Click the “translate” button at the top right of the screen and select the preferred language.